rgst-io/stencil/docs/functions/file.Once.md

 # file.Once

-Once will only generate this file a single time, and store that fact
+Once will only generate this file a single time, if it doesn't already exist, and store that fact in the stencil.lock file.

 The first time a Once file is generated, it has its provenance stored in the stencil.lock file.
 Going forward, Once checks the lock file for